Uriyeah55/City-Simulator/README.md

 - Graph display of the average happiness in the city ✔️

 What is being cooked right now:
-  - Sort citizens sex or happiness 🕙
+  - Sort citizens by sex or happiness 🕙
   - Automated generated tweets from everybody above 18 🕙

 The short term plan: